Therapy for Challenging Life Changes in Adulthood

 • Work‑life balance and shifting priorities

-These changes often overlap with other life transitions, making everything feel more intense.
+These changes often overlap with other life transitions, making everything feel more intense or confusing.
 In therapy, we’ll explore what’s happening and build tools that help you feel more supported and connected to yourself.